python/mypy/README.md

 You need Python 3.5 or later to run mypy.
 You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.

-In Ubuntu, Mint and Debian you can install Python 3 like this:
+In Ubuntu, Mint, and Debian you can install Python 3 like this:

     $ sudo apt-get install python3 python3-pip